-Responsive images · Cloudflare Image Optimization docs
+Responsive images

 When you want to display an image that takes a certain percentage of the window or screen width, the image should have dimensions that are appropriate for a visitor’s screen size.
 Screen sizes vary a lot, typically from 320 pixels to 3840 pixels, so there is not a single image size that fits all cases.
 With

-<img srcset sizes> you can offer the browser several possible sizes and let the it choose the most appropriate size automatically.
+<img srcset> you can offer the browser several possible sizes and let it choose the most appropriate size automatically.

 By default, the browser assumes the image will be stretched to the full width of the screen, and will pick a size that is closest to a visitor’s screen size.
 In the